inovex/CalendarSync/README.md

 # Configuration

-The CalendarSync config file consists of `four` building blocks:
+The CalendarSync config file consists of `five` building blocks:

 - `sync` - Controls the timeframe to be synced
 - `source` - Controls the source calendar to be synced from